Skip to Content

 • Multi-Vehicle Pileup: Multi-vehicle pileups involve three or more vehicles and often occur on highways, especially in adverse weather conditions.

 • Pedestrian or Bicycle Accident: These accidents involve a vehicle colliding with a pedestrian or cyclist.
-They can result in serious injuries or fatalities, and are often caused by driver inattention or failure to yield.
+They can result in serious injuries or fatalities and are often caused by driver inattention or failure to yield.

 • Hit and Run: A hit and run accident occurs when a driver involved in a collision leaves the scene without providing their information or rendering aid to injured parties.